 - Any relevant legal name changes if applicable

 Listed below are the different preferences used to issue a family-based visas.
+Speak with a Barcelona immigration attorney to find out if you qualify for any of these preference categories.

 - Fourth Preference (F4) – This preference is for sisters and brothers of a U.S citizens.
 The citizen must be at least 21 years old.